A bowl filled with homemade dog food, featuring cooked ground beef, chopped greens, and vegetables on a marble surface.

 If you want to freeze the ground beef dog food, it will last up to 3 months.
 Once cooled, store in containers or zip lock bags and place in the freezer.

-Defrost in the fridge and gently reheat before serving.
+Defrost in the refrigerator and gently reheat before serving.

 How Much of the Homemade Food Should I Feed?